-Conversano, an expansion of the Iron Age town of Norba by the Normans who renamed it Cupersani, is found in the Bari Province of Puglia located along the ancient Via Traiana southeast of Rutigliano (ancient Azetium).
+Conversano, an expansion of the Iron Age town of Norba by the Normans who renamed it Cupersani, is found in the Bari Province of Puglia located along the ancient Via Traiana southeast of Rutigliano (ancient Azetium), where you'll find a delightful terracotta whistle museum.
 It is located inland between the coastal towns of Mola de Bari and Polignano a Mare.

 The main attraction in Conversano is its medieval castle, likely to date from the 6th century but rebuilt in the 11th.
-Inside is an art gallery and the tourist office.
+Inside is a very important art gallery and the tourist office.

 Conversano's Cathedral has been undergoing a restoration that finished in February of 2012, and is located a short walk away from the castle, as you can see on the map.

 We highly recommend the Hotel Corte Altavilla in the heart of Conversano.
 The hotel is really an "albergo difusso," a diffused hotel, meaning some of the rooms are dispersed throughout the town.
 Some of those rooms predate the castle!
 There is a fine restaurant inside the main building.

 For those who might like the country experience in a country house with owners who care very much about the local culture and food, we recommend Tenuta Pinto between Mola di Bari and Rutigliano.
 For pictures of some of the events held there, see owner Domenico Pinto's Facebook Page.